Skip to content

-Adeela is an active community worker, standing for MP in 2010 and is founder of the Bristol Muslim Strategic Leadership Group.
-Adeela was recognised for her contributions in research and services to social justice with an MBE in the Queens 2020 New Years Honours List.
+Adeela is also an active community worker, standing for MP in 2010, is Chair of the Avon & Somerset Police Scrutiny Panel, founder of the Bristol Muslim Strategic Leadership Group and Commissioner for Race Equality in Bristol.
+Adeela was recognised for her contributions in research and services to social justice with an MBE in the Queen’s 2020 New Year’s Honours List.

 MBE for contributions in research and services to social justice